-Employees, students or volunteers Raise the issue or concern to - the individual directly Every effort will be made to provide an initial response or resolution to the concern or issue within 2 business days.
+Employees, students Raise the issue or concern to Every effort will be made to provide an initial response

+or volunteers - the individual directly or resolution to the concern or issue within2 business

+days.

 or Document the issues/concerns in detail.

 - the manager or designate.
 Documentation should include:

-- the manager of designate. - the date and time the issue/concern was received;
+the date and time the issue/concern was received;

 - the name of the person who received the

 issue/concern;

 - the name of the person reporting the

 issue/concern;

-- the details of the issue/concern; and
+the details of the issue/concern; and

-- any steps taken to resolve the issue/concern
+any steps taken to resolve the issue/concern

 and/or information given to the parent/guardian

 regarding next steps or referral.

-Provide contact information for the appropriate person if the person being notified is unable to
+Provide contact information for the appropriate

+person if the person being notified is unable to

 address the matter.

 Ensure the collection of information of the

 issue/concern is initiated by the appropriate party

 When appropriate, it is the responsibility of the

 manager to inform the Executive Director.